arcalot/arcalot.github.io/docs/arcaflow/workflows/flow-control.md

 ### Reduce Repetition with `bindConstants()`

-The builtin function [bindConstants()](expressions.md#functions) allows you to factor out any constant input variables to a foreach subworkflow.
-The input variable `name`'s value is repeated across each iteration in this input.
+The builtin function [bindConstants()](expressions.md#functions) allows you to avoid repeating input variables for a foreach subworkflow.
+In the example below, the input variable `name`'s value is repeated across each iteration in this input.
 This requires a more repetitive input and schema definition.
 This section will show you how to simplify it.

 ```yaml title="input-repeat-name.yaml"
 iterations: